wwdc-debrief/wwdc-debrief/README.md

 # WWDC Debrief

-A colleciton of WWDC 2015 information, resources and summaries.
+A collection of WWDC 2015 information, resources and summaries.

 ## General info